sarathchandra24/SarathChandra24/README.md

 - 👋 Hi, I’m @SarathChandra24
 - 👨‍💻 Call me Sarath
 - 👀 I’m interested in DevOps, MLOps
-- 🌱 I’m currently learning Kubernetes, GCP
+- 🌱 I’m currently in my Masters with specialization in Data Analytics Engineering

 - 📫 How to reach me
    - email: sarathchandraoruganti@gmail.com